-Ellen Degeneres Sparks Old Man Comparisons As Paparazzi Photos Shock The World
+Ellen DeGeneres Sparks Old Man Comparisons As Paparazzi Photos Shock The World

-Ellen Degeneres has sparked some hurtful comments.
-The legendary talk show host mostly proves much-loved for embracing her signature androgynous edge, with fans of the star mostly on-board with her lesbian status: the 61-year-old has been married to actress Portia de Rossi since 2008.
+A recent photo of Ellen DeGeneres has some fans leaving hurtful comments.
+The legendary talk show host is often beloved for embracing her signature androgynous edge, and most fans of the star are on-board with her sexuality.
+The 61-year-old has been married to actress Portia de Rossi since 2008.

-Photos of Ellen and Portia in London, U.K. were obtained by The Daily Mail at the end of last week.
-They showed Ellen and her wife enjoying the perks of a helicopter ride, with both women looking fuss-free and low-frills.
-While Portia had opted for a feminine look with a copper-colored skirt and silver jacket, Ellen was rocking her trademark boyish style from baggy cargo pants in olives and a simple blue shirt.
-The Ellen Show host likewise stuck to her well-known look via her pixie haircut.
+Photos of Ellen and Portia enjoying themselves while visiting London were obtained by The Daily Mail, and were published at the end of last week.
+These snapshots showed Ellen and her wife enjoying the perks of a helicopter ride, with both women looking fuss-free and low-frills.
+While Portia had opted for a feminine look with a copper-colored skirt and silver jacket, Ellen was rocking her trademark boyish style, rocking baggy cargo pants and a simple blue shirt.
+The Ellen Show host likewise stuck to her well-known pixie haircut.

 Paparazzi images of a major television star are going to rake in the comments.
-Ellen appears to have done just that, although responses left to the newspaper’s images seemed to be showing viewers as shocked.
-While some users voiced this via hurtful comments, the consensus that Ellen was looking markedly older than she appears on television proved marked.
+Ellen appears to have done just that, although responses left to the newspaper’s images seem to be showing that viewers are shocked.
+While some users voiced this via hurtful comments, the consensus was that Ellen was looking markedly older than she appears on television.
 Replies came in from across the globe.

-“Looking old” was the most upvoted comment with 1247 users upvoting the comment.
+“Looking old” was the most upvoted comment, with 1,247 users upvoting the remark.

-“Portia looks cute; Ellen looks like an old man!” was a comment racking up over 1,000 upvotes.
+“Portia looks cute; Ellen looks like an old man!” read a comment racking up over 1,000 upvotes.

-“Ellen looking a lot older here,” another wrote with over 550 users agreeing.
+“Ellen looking a lot older here,” another wrote, with over 550 users agreeing.

-Comments remarking on the star’s age were plentiful, although those likening her to a man advanced in years were likewise so.
-In short, it seemed that viewers were voicing either one sentiment or the other – or both.
+Comments remarking on the star’s age, as well as those likening her to a man advanced in years, were plentiful.

 “She looks so different when she’s hosting her show.
 In these photos she looks really elderly.
 That neck.
 Yikes,” one fan stated.